How to Start a Computer Repair Business

 Some common startup costs include for a computer repair business include:

 – Inventory of repair parts like hard drives, ram, power supplies, etc.

 – Furniture (for brick-and-mortar businesses)

 – Signage (for brick-and-mortar businesses)

-How much can you potentially make owning a computer repair business?
+How much can a computer repair business owner make?

 The income and profits of a computer repair business will vary according to the business’ location, specializations, services offered, and years in business.
 According to GlassDoor.com, computer repair technicians make an average salary of $35,240 per year.
 The low end of reported salaries was just $22,000 per year, with the high end being as much as $62,000.